 What to do

-There is a wholeee lot you can do in Rome.
+There is a wholeee lot you can do in Rome in a weekend.
 The entire city has a piece of history at every turn.
 But here are the highlights I would recommend you stick to:

 - Trevi Fountain